 Providing an address is not required, however if any part of the address is provided then addressStreetName, addressCity, addressState, addressPostalCode, and addressCountry are required.

-COS currently supports "Credit Transfer" and "Request for Payment" (RfP).
+COS currently supports "Credit Transfer".

 A credit transfer is method of transferring money between banks in real time via the RTP Network.
 The party sending the funds is referred to as the debtor while the party receiving the funds is referred to as the creditor.
 The bank sending the credit transfer is referred to as the debtor FI while the bank receiving the credit transfer is referred to as the creditor FI.